torstenboettjer/sandbox/README.md

   ];
 ```

 Beside the development tools, the home manager configuration triggers the deployment of the downstream tools direnv and devenv.sh.
-Small shell scripts add functionlaity to the user shell, e.g. the "create_project /<name/>" command creates a new project that is linked to a github repository.
+Small shell scripts add functionlaity to the user shell, e.g. the "create_project \<name\>" command creates a new project that is linked to a github repository.

 ### Platform Components